gflorezm/storms_final_project/README.md

 # storms_final_project

-Final project of the Coursera course 'Reproducible Research'
+Final project of the Coursera course **[Reproducible Research](https://www.coursera.org/learn/reproducible-research/home)**

+The final product of this project is available at ...